DataDog/go-libddwaf/README.md

 ### CGO-less C Bindings

-The main component used to build C bindings without using CGO is called [purego](https://github.com/ebitengine/purego).
-The flow of execution on our side is to embed the C shared library using `go:embed`, dump it into a file, open the library using `dlopen`, load the symbols using `dlsym`, and finally call them.
+This library uses [purego](https://github.com/ebitengine/purego) to implement C bindings without requiring use of CGO at compilation time.
+The high-level workflow is to embed the C shared library using `go:embed`, dump it into a file, open the library using `dlopen`, load the symbols using `dlsym`, and finally call them.

-⚠️ Keep in mind that **purego only works on linux/darwin for amd64/arm64 and so does go-libddwaf.**
+> :warning: Keep in mind that **purego only works on linux/darwin for amd64/arm64 and so does go-libddwaf.**

 Another requirement of `libddwaf` is to have a FHS filesystem on your machine and, for linux, to provide `libc.so.6`, `libpthread.so.0`, `libm.so.6` and `libdl.so.2` as dynamic libraries.